Meeting Veterans’ Special Needs at the End of Life

 Most military veterans, especially those who’ve served in a hot zone, have post-traumatic stress disorder (PTSD).
 Some have also been exposed to chemical warfare, suffered a traumatic brain injury or are more susceptible to substance abuse.
 Sudden movements, loud noises, physical restraints, challenges to authority, perceived disrespect or even certain medications can bring back nightmares, emotional wounds, acute anxiety or panic, destructive behaviors—even physical pain.
 Diagnosis of a terminal illness can also trigger trauma experienced by the family.

 Across the U.S., there are 4,120 hospice partners in the We Honor Veterans initiative.
-Developed jointly between the U.S. Department of Veterans Affairs and the National Hospice and Palliative Care Organization, their mission is to better address veterans’ needs at this important time of life.
+Developed jointly by the U.S. Department of Veterans Affairs and the National Hospice and Palliative Care Organization, the initiative’s mission is to better address veterans’ needs at this important time of life.
 It includes compassionate listening and grateful acknowledgment of military service.

-New York-based MJHS is one of only 11 hospices nationally to have earned the highest We Honor Veterans partner level status, which includes serving as a regional mentor to other hospice programs.
+Our New York-based hospice care program is one of only 11 hospices nationally to have earned the highest We Honor Veterans partner level status, which includes serving as a regional mentor to other hospice programs.

 Other elements of the We Honor Veterans program include, but are not limited to: